 Finally, also be aware that Jesus was a creative, colorful communicator.
 He used common figures of speech, including hyperbole (intentionally exaggerating to make a point).
 We do this all the time too.
 “If I’ve told you once, I’ve told you a thousand times!”
 “I’m so tired, I’m going to sleep for a week!”
 So when Jesus told the people (Matthew 5:29-30):

 So if your eye—even your good eye—causes you to lust, gouge it out and throw it away. . . .
 And if your hand—even your stronger hand—causes you to sin, cut it off and throw it away.

-Most importantly, don’t forget why the gospels are the heart of the story.
+Most importantly, don’t forget why the Gospels are the heart of the story.
 Don’t forget just who Jesus is, and what he’s doing in these accounts.
 At the time, the disciples couldn’t quite grasp the bigger picture.
-We need to make sure that we have the deeper significance firmly in our minds as we read and study the gospels.
+We need to make sure we have the deeper significance firmly in our minds as we read and study the Gospels.